What is Semprex-D?

 What other drugs will affect Semprex-D?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking Semprex-D with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Semprex-D with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.